Karanvir01/Karanvir01.github.io/_pages/projects.md

 Artificial Intelligence has interested me since I was a kid.
 From taking inspiration from Tesla's autopilot and from the iPhone's SIRI, I decided to make a TicTacToe game that would use Artificial Intelligence to become unbeatable.
 This project was coded in Java.

 The link to the project post: [Using the MiniMax Algorithm to create an unbeatable TicTacToe AI](https://karanvir01.github.io/tic/)

+# My Experience

+Along with the many difficult projects that I have conducted, I have also gained much needed experience in the Computer Science field.